bbauska/webdev-G4G/08-aiImageGenerator/README.md

-# Artificial Intelligence Tutorial | AI Tutorial
+<h1>Artificial Intelligence Tutorial | AI Tutorial</h1>
-<h6>Last Updated : 25 Jun, 2025</h6>
+<cite>Last Updated : 25 Jun, 2025</cite>
-Artificial Intelligence (AI) refers to the simulation of human intelligence in machines which helps in allowing them to think and act like humans.
-It involves creating algorithms and systems that can perform tasks which requiring human abilities such as visual perception, speech recognition, decision-making and language translation.
+<p>Artificial Intelligence (AI) refers to the simulation of human intelligence in machines
+which helps in allowing them to think and act like humans.
+It involves creating algorithms and systems that can perform tasks which requiring human abilities such as visual perception, speech recognition, decision-making and language translation.</p>

 <h3>Types of Artificial Intelligence</h3>
 <h4>Artificial Intelligence (AI) is classified into:</h4>